Studley Priory, Oxfordshire

+Studley Priory was a small house of Benedictine nuns, ruled by a prioress, in Oxfordshire.

+Founding

-Studley Priory was a small house of Benedictine nuns, ruled by a prioress.
-It was founded some time before 1176 in the hamlet of Studley in what is now the village of Horton-cum-Studley, 7 mi northeast of Oxford in Oxfordshire, England, at 1 Horton Hill Road.
+Studley Priory was founded some time before 1176 in the hamlet of Studley in what is now the village of Horton-cum-Studley, 7 mi northeast of Oxford in Oxfordshire, England, at 1 Horton Hill Road.
 In 1176, the priory received a grant from Bernard of St. Walery.
 The nuns were unhappy to be served poor beef and new beer on Thursday and Sunday nights, and no mutton.
 The priory was declared closed by 1536, but appears to have experienced a brief revival before its suppression in 1539.
+The priory lands were sold to the Croke family.
+The family built the house now known as Studley Priory, which still stands in its 10 acre of grounds, in 1587; a member of the Croke family was a judge in the 1649 trial of Charles I.